piersrueb/wordpress-dev-theme/README.md

 ### Gulp Stuff

-You will need to install the following plugins as dependancies to run the Gulp tasks.
-Navigate to the root of the theme in your terminal and run these commands.
+You will need to install dependancies to run the Gulp tasks.
+Navigate to the root of the theme in your terminal and run the following.

 ```
-npm install --global gulp
-npm install gulp-sass --save-dev
-npm install gulp-autoprefixer --save-dev
+npm install
 ```

 Run Gulp to process your SASS and start the watch task.